MartinPerry/OpenGL-Font-Rendering/README.md

 ﻿# OpenGL-Font-Rendering
 Rendering UNICODE fonts

-This library is still work-in-progress.
-This is a working beta version.
+This library is still kind od work-in-progress.
+New features are added from time to time.
+However, this is a working version.

 Overview
 ------------------------------------------